A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Introduction

-Much of the existing literature within the MDL framework has focused on histogram density estimation, yielding discrete PMF models (e.g.,~\cite{kontkanen2007mdl}).
-Although such methods yield an accurate discrete representation, they do not directly address the estimation of continuous PDF.
-In this work, we extend the classical MDL-based histogram estimation framework to the continuous multivariate case.
-Moreover, while prior work~\cite{amiridi2022low} represents the joint PDF using a low-rank tensor in the Fourier domain, our method operates directly in the data domain.
+Much of the existing literature within the MDL framework has focused on the estimation of histogram density, producing discrete PMF models (e.g.,~\cite{kontkanen2007mdl}).
+Although such methods yield an accurate discrete representation, they do not directly address PDF estimation.
+In this work, we extend the classical MDL framework to continuous multivariate settings.
+Moreover, while previous work~\cite{amiridi2022low} represents the joint PDF using a low-rank tensor in the Fourier domain, our method operates directly in the data domain.